-Also, you can run more than one array on the Intel® controller, so long as the total is no more than six (6) drives.
-For example, this means you can allocate four (4) drives to a RAID10, and two (2) drives to a RAID1.
+Also, you can run more than one array on the Intel[®] controller, so long as the total is no more than four (4) drives.
+Because the Z490 FTW splits the SATA ports between 2 controllers, 5 and 6 drive arrays are not possible on this motherboard.

-Configuring A Standard SATA Array
+Configuring the Array